rafaqz/Stencils.jl/README.md

-Stencils.jl also provides functions to retreive the `offsets`, `indices`, `distances` from the center pixel, and other information about the stencil that are all compile time abstractions, usable in fast inner loops or in GPU kernels. `@generated` functions are used in most cases to guarantee compiling performant, type-stable code for all arbitrary stencil shapes and sizes.
+Stencils.jl also provides functions to retreive the `offsets`, `indices`, `distances` from the center pixel, and other information about the stencil that are all compile time operations, usable in fast inner loops or in GPU kernels. `@generated` functions are used in most cases to guarantee compiling performant, type-stable code for all arbitrary stencil shapes and sizes.